cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     # Path to the local installation of the VBoxManage utility.
     path = /usr/bin/VBoxManage

+    # Maximum time to wait for virtual machine status change.
+For example when
+    # shutting down a vm.
+Default is 300 seconds.
+    timeout = 300

     # Specify a comma-separated list of available machines to be used.
 For each
     # specified ID you have to define a dedicated section containing the details
     # on the respective machine.
 (E.g. cuckoo1,cuckoo2,cuckoo3)